To get your debt free thermometer, sign up for my FREE 6 Day Budgeting Basics Email Course!

 After throwing a pity party for a few days, I decided that I needed some motivation.
 I wanted a visual reminder of where I started and where I would end up.
 I quickly made a large debt thermometer on a piece of construction paper and hung it up in our closet.
 I would color it in every few months to track our progress.
 Between one of our moves, my flimsy poster ripped and I decided that I would create a more permanent motivation tool.
 I laminated our page then colored over it with a red sharpie.

-On days when I wanted to throw in the towel and go buy myself an entire new wardrobe (Hello!
-A girl’s gotta keep up with fashion) I would force myself to go look at our debt thermometer to see how far we had come.
+On days when I wanted to throw in the towel and go buy myself an entirely new wardrobe (Hello!
+A girl’s gotta keep up with fashion), I would force myself to go look at our debt thermometer to see how far we had come.
 This also served as a reminder of our goals and I realized that we would eventually get there (even if it felt like it would never happen).

 If you have ever felt defeated when it comes to paying off debt, then you can benefit from tracking your payments.
 Simply sign up below and a FREE debt thermometer will be emailed straight to you!
 All you have to do is print, color in, and watch your thermometer grow as your payments decrease!
 Good luck and remember that you CAN live without a new wardrobe in this season of your life.